colts70/-SFH-DFH-Hallucination-fix-Safe-AI-Grounding-Install-Guide/README.md

-SFH / DFH — Hallucination-Safe AI Grounding Install Guide
+📦 SFH / DFH — Hallucination-Safe AI Grounding Install Guide

-A minimal protocol to make your domain AI-grounded and hallucination-resistant.
+A minimal protocol to make any domain AI-grounded and hallucination-resistant.

-This guide shows you how to install SFH (Semantic First-Hop) and DFH (Deterministic First-Hop) on any domain using:
+This guide shows how to install SFH (Semantic First-Hop) and DFH (Deterministic First-Hop) on any domain using:

 One file